Tent on top of a mountain in Colorado

 How to Pack the Best Backpacking Gear

 Alright, now the fun begins!
 You have done the research, you have planned your trip, bought all of the gear, and gotten your meals and snacks ready.
-Now, how on earth do we fit it all in the pack?
-AND what is the most efficient way?

 I have had many experiences of trial and error to make living out of a backpack more comfortable and easy.
 Shoutout to the Army for the number of times I had to pack a rucksack and continued to learn little tips and tricks throughout my tenure.
 Packing your backpack correctly may not be something that you think about until you have something uncomfortable jamming into your back mid-trail.